botingw/rulebook-ai/src/rulebook_ai/packs/light-spec/README.md

 ```

 Add `memory/`, `tools/`, `env.example`, and `requirements.txt` to version control.
 Framework state in `.rulebook-ai/` and generated rule directories (e.g., `.cursor/`, `.clinerules/`, `.roo/`) should go in `.gitignore`.

+## Tooling Environment Setup

+The `light-spec` pack includes a `tool_starters/` directory that gets copied into your project's `tools/` directory.
+These are Python scripts that your AI assistant can be instructed to use for tasks like web scraping or searching.
+To make them work, you need to set up their environment.

+1.  **Navigate to the `tools` directory:**
+    ```bash
+    cd /path/to/your/project/tools
+    ```

+2.  **Create and activate a virtual environment:**
+    This isolates the tools' dependencies from your main project.
+    ```bash
+    python -m venv .venv
+    source .venv/bin/activate
+    ```

+3.  **Install dependencies:**
+    The required Python packages are listed in `requirements.txt`.
+    ```bash
+    pip install -r requirements.txt
+    ```

+4.  **Configure Environment Variables:**
+    Some tools may require API keys or other secrets.
+    -   Copy the example environment file: `cp .env.example .env`
+    -   Edit the `.env` file and add your secrets (e.g., `OPENAI_API_KEY=...`).
+    -   The scripts in `tools/` are pre-configured to load variables from this `.env` file.

+Your AI can now be instructed to run these tools to perform tasks, and they will have the necessary environment and dependencies.

+## Core Philosophy and File Structure

+This pack is built on the idea that an AI assistant's behavior can be guided by a combination of procedural rules and contextual memory, rooted in established software engineering practices.

+- **Rule Files (`plan.md`, `implement.md`, `debug.md`):** These files define *how* the AI should approach tasks.
+They dictate specific, systematic workflows for planning, coding, and debugging.
+  - **`plan`**: Defines a workflow for planning based on *chain of thought*, including exhaustive searching, rigorous reasoning, and user validation.
+  - **`implement`**: Defines a workflow for implementation inspired by concepts like separation of concerns, modular design, and incremental development, with mandatory testing.
+  - **`debug`**: Defines rules for debugging, including using web search for previously solved errors.

+- **Memory Files (`memory/`):** These files provide the AI with *what* it needs to know—the persistent, structured knowledge about your specific project, including requirements, architecture, and tasks.
+This forms the AI's long-term project "memory."
+For a deeper dive into the theory behind these software documents, see the [Software Documentation Guides](../../../../../memory/docs/user_guide/software_documentation_guides.md).

+- **Directory Structure Rule:** A rule is included to encourage a clear and modular project directory structure, promoting separation of concerns (e.g., `src/`, `tests/`, `config/`).

+### Assistant-Specific Rule Generation

+The `project sync` command processes these core ideas and generates the appropriate files for different AI assistants.
+For example:

+- **Cursor:** Generates individual `.mdc` files in `.cursor/rules/`.
+- **RooCode:** Generates mode-specific rules in directories like `.roo/rules-architect/` and `.roo/rules-code/`.
+- **Windsurf:** Generates individual `.md` rule files in `.windsurf/rules/`.
+- **Single-File Assistants (Warp, GitHub Copilot, etc.):** Concatenates all rules into a single file.

 ## Key Concepts & Prompting Tips